xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

  * src_mrhf_ssrc.c / src_mrhf_ssrc.h

    These files contain the core of the SSRC algorithm.
-They set up the correct filtering chains depending on rate change and applies them in the processing calls.
+They set up the correct filtering chains depending on rate change and apply in the processing calls.
 The table sFiltersIDs declared in SSRC.c contains definitions of the filter chains for all supported rate changes.
 The files also integrate the code for the optional dithering function.

  * src_mrhf_asrc.c / src_mrhf_asrc.h